How to calculate market size potential in 3 easy steps

 Making projections about the size of a market

 Market size is the maximum total number of sales or customers your business can see, often measured over the course of a specific period of time – often a year.
 Knowing what your potential market size is will help you when gauging your next business steps, whether or not an investment in a new product is worth it, or what growth is to be expected.

 The next step in calculating market size is to engage in a bit of future-gazing.
 Is your market likely to grow or shrink in the future?
 You can look at historical data to analyse the market’s performance – is it on an upward trajectory?

 Now, think about your customer base—is that likely to get bigger?
 If we go back to the example of the calorie tracker, there’s plenty of available data to show that the overweight population is growing.
 Will there be more prospective customers in your market in the next few years?
-If you can show your marketplace isn’t static and is instead evolving, there’s greater reason to believe in a bright future for your product.
+If you can show your marketplace isn’t static and is instead evolving, there’s greater reason to believe in a successful future for your product.

-When presenting market size and market value statistics for your business, you should try to make one, two and three-year projections.
-Don’t forget to factor in your anticipated roll out to other geographic areas over time or improved distribution.
+When presenting market size and market value statistics for your business, try to make one, two and three-year projections.
+Don’t forget to factor in your anticipated roll-out to other geographic areas over time or improved distribution plan.

 You also need to consider your own impact on the industry.
-What is your disruptive potential?
+What’s your disruptive potential?
 Most startups are coming to market with an innovative product or service and this can dramatically change the landscape.
-Think of the way digital cameras virtually destroyed the market for film cameras (and film developing) or the effect Amazon had on regular bookstores.
+Think of the way digital cameras virtually destroyed the market for film cameras – and film developing – or the effect Amazon’s Kindle had on regular bookstores.